rudraksha-avatara/ddos-load/README-KALI-LINUX.md

 ## 🎯 Overview

 This DDoS Load Tool is specifically optimized for security professionals using Kali Linux.
-It's designed for authorized penetration testing, security assessments, and ddos load stress of web applications during security audits.
+It's designed for authorized penetration attacking, security assessments, and ddos load stress of web applications during security audits.

 ### Why Use This on Kali Linux?

 - ✅ **Pre-configured Python** - Kali comes with Python pre-installed
-- ✅ **Security Focused** - Designed for penetration testing workflows
+- ✅ **Security Focused** - Designed for penetration attacking workflows
 - ✅ **Integration Ready** - Works alongside other Kali tools
 - ✅ **Lightweight** - Minimal resource usage on Kali
 - ✅ **CLI Native** - Perfect for terminal-based workflows
-- ✅ **Scriptable** - Easy to integrate into automated testing
+- ✅ **Scriptable** - Easy to integrate into automated attacking

 ---